 H145 provides air ambulance services to remote communities in Wales

-As only the third HEMS operator in the UK to use the twin-engine H145, WAA puts their “four dragons” to use providing primary care services for the Welsh people, an undertaking made possible with the H145’s medically configured interior, clamshell doors, and open cabin, among other attributes.
+As only the third HEMS operator in the UK to use the twin-engine H145, the Wales Air Ambulance puts its “four dragons” to use providing primary care services for the Welsh people, an undertaking made possible with the H145’s medically configured interior, clamshell doors, and open cabin, among other attributes.
+While the Children’s Wales Air Ambulance operates with an H135 in order to carry out specific pediatric transport in an emergency scenario.

 Jason Hughes, critical care practitioner and team leader for EMRTS WAA, declared: